thegrill/grill/docs/source/index.rst

 Data Creation
 -------------

-At the highest level, data creation
+At the highest level, all asset data, from creation to finish, goes through the same life cycle:

 .. graphviz:: data_creation.dot